Quantum geometry, stability and modularity: New explicit formulae, by S. Feyzbakhsh

-On the other hand, we know there is no $\nu_{b,w}$-semistable object of class $\v$ when $(b,w) \in U$ lies below $\ell_f$, so $\bOm_{b,w}(\v) = 0$.
-Between, this point and large volume limit, there are walls $\ell$ whose destabilising factors are described in Lemma \ref{lem.destabilising objects}.
-We know the first factor $E_0$ is Gieseker-stable and any Gieseker-stable sheaf of class $\ch(E_0)$ is $\nu_{b,w}$-stable for $(b,w) \in \ell$ as there is no wall for $\ch(E_0)$ between the large volume limit and $\ell$.
+If $0 < x \leq 1$ and $\alpha > f(x)$, then $b_1 < 1$, implying $\PT_{m, \beta} = 0$ and no non-trivial wall exists, so the claim follows.
+Therefore, we may assume $x > 1$.
+Subsequently, by applying Lemma \ref{lem-check conditions}, we can utilize Lemma \ref{lem.destabilising objects}, which describes the destabilizing factors along any wall $\ell$.
+We know that the first factor $E_0$ is Gieseker-stable, and any Gieseker-stable sheaf of class $\ch(E_0)$ is $\nu_{b,w}$-stable for $(b,w) \in \ell$ as there is no wall for $\ch(E_0)$ between the large volume limit and $\ell$.
 Thus for points $(b,w^{\pm})$ above and below the wall $\ell$, we have